markabrahams/node-net-snmp/README.md

 SNMPv3 messages that require privacy:
  * `des` - for DES encryption (CBC-DES)
  * `aes` - for 128-bit AES encryption (CFB-AES-128)
- * `aes256b` - for 256-bit AES encryption (CFB-AES-256) with "Blumenthal" key localiztaion
+ * `aes256b` - for 256-bit AES encryption (CFB-AES-256) with "Blumenthal" key localization
- * `aes256r` - for 256-bit AES encryption (CFB-AES-256) with "Reeder" key localiztaion
+ * `aes256r` - for 256-bit AES encryption (CFB-AES-256) with "Reeder" key localization

 DES is the sole encryption algorithm specified in the original SNMPv3 User-Based Security Model RFC (RFC 3414); 128-bit AES for SNMPv3 was added later in RFC 3826.